itay-moav/kraft-sets/README.md

-# kraft-sets ("kraft" means "power" in Yiddish)
+# kraftsets
-Based on SET theory, This system prived a simpler API and GUI to create complex groups (SETs) of data out of a basic set of groups.
+Based on he basics of SET theory, Kraftsets provides a relative simple API and GUI to create complex groups (SETs) based on your data.
+"Why would I need this?" you might ask yourself.
+Read the **use case** section right below.

 ## USE CASES